 A sculpture is just another form of expression.
 There are so many means of expression, but what makes sculptures so interesting is the fact that they express themselves without words or movement.
 Therefore, we as an audience are given the opportunity to create our own argument and explanation of what each sculpture is portraying.
 When we do this, we also are sure to keep in mind the intentions of the author, which we vaguely know from the title.

 Some of my initial observations helped me to get started on analyzing this sculpture.
 The first day of meeting with my sculpture was a bit difficult.
 I was able to make general observations, but I didn’t feel a deep connection with it.
 Although they seemed pity at the time, all observations played a part in my analysis.
 I of course thought it was a waterfall due to the title and overall look.
 I wasn’t sure on why there was a separation between the two parts of the sculpture though.
-I thought that the substance showed the curves that the artist worked on to portray water.
-I also thought that it was located in the right sort of context by being placed outside.
-I questioned if the bottom of the sculpture was the end of the waterfall or if it indeed continued.
-I thought the bottom looked kind of clumpy like rocks at the end.
-Then I thought about the title.
-I wondered if the “arch” was referring to the curve of the waterfall.
-I then of course assumed that the “falls” was talking about the waterfall but I also considered an alternative meaning, such as free falling or the freedom of falling that a waterfall peacefully gives off.

 Then, we had an interesting class of silence.
 After attending this class and returning back to our sculptures, I started thinking in a different mindset.
 When something is silent, it still speaks volumes.
 Obviously our sculptures are silent figures that can’t explain themselves, but yet they are not left unexplainable.
 We then took time to view our sculptures in a silent way.
 What are they trying to express that they can’t without words or movement?
 This was particularly crucial to analyze with my sculpture because of the fact that a waterfall is a movement.